fetchai/docs-archived/docs/etch-language/syntax.md

 <h1>Syntax</h1>

-The `etch` language was initially integrated with the Fetch.AI C++ ledger project.
+The `etch` language integrates with the Fetch.AI Ledger project.
 It is designed to run on a number of platforms.

 `etch` is inspired by Rust, C++, and Python, but it also has some idiosyncrasies.

 The `etch` language is extremely restrictive to avoid costly errors on the ledger.
-See [Smart Contract](.././smart-contracts/smart-contract-intro.md) section for more information.
+See  <a href="../../smart-contracts/smart-contract-intro" target=_blank>Smart Contract section</a> for more information.

 `etch` is a statically typed language and static typing is enforced by the compiler.

 !!! note
 	Blocks of code require no delimiters.
 White space is ignored.
 Indentation is recommended.

 You can extend and customise `etch` in C++.
-We show you how to do that [here](extending-etch.md).
+We show you how to do that <a href="../extending-etch" target=_blank>here</a>.

 Let's take a closer look at `etch`.